 Many countries and destinations are working on branding.
-They want to determine what their core values are and how to communicate them to the rest of the world.
-By better understanding their own brand DNA they hope to attract visitors and investors.
+They want to work out what their core values are and then communicate this to the rest of the world.
+Thereby they hope to attract visitors and investors.

-For Sápmi it is perhaps more important than for most destinations to let the rest of the world understand the core values of our culture and country.
-We have no modern-day country with delineated borders in the post-colonial sense of the word.
-So others claim our land as part of their country.
-In northern Scandinavia miles of promotional film has been shot to create a Sámi image to be used by tourism agencies.
-The intention has been to promote a destination based on a people’s culture yet the tourism experts failed to understand the culture or bothered to cooperate with the subjects.
+For Sápmi it is more important than for most destinations to let the rest of the world understand the core values of our culture and country.
+We have no country in the western sense of the word.
+So others claim us as part of their country.
+In northern Scandinavia so much footage has been used to create a Sámi image by tourism agencies to sell a destination based on a people’s culture without tourism experts knowing the culture or bothering to cooperate with the subjects.

 Across the Barents region tourism destinations call themselves Lapland and add their country or municipality name to Lapland.
-This strategy is undertaken as the word Lapland evokes positive feelings abroad.
-People image a fantasyland of reindeers, Laplanders, snow and Santa Claus.
-But we, the Sámi never have called our country Lapland as many foreigners believe.
-It is a colonial word invented by outsiders colonizing and pushing out and marginalising the Sámi.
-So if true be known, the term Lapland is still used to exploit Sámi culture.
+This is done since the word Lapland evokes positive feelings.
+People will think of reindeers, Sámi, snow and Santa Claus.
+But we, the Sámi never have called our country Lapland as many foreigners think.
+It is a colonial word invented by other people colonizing and pushing away the Sámi.
+And the term Lapland is still used to exploit the Sámi culture.

-We, the Sámi have started the process of reclaiming our heritage so we can influence how our culture and way of life is experienced and described.
-Collectively many Sámi, along with marketing experts, VisitSweden and specialists in International and responsible tourism have created our own branding of Sápmi.
-Through our own interpretation of our culture we hope to attract visitors that appreciate our way of life and want to share it with us in a responsible manner.
+We have started the process of reclaiming our heritage so we can influence how our culture and way of life is described.
+Together with many Sámi, marketing experts, VisitSweden and experts in International and responsible tourism we have done our own branding of Sápmi.
+By this we hope to attract people that appreciate our way of life and want to share it with us in a responsible way.

-These are core value we have worked with:
+These are core value themes we have settled on.

-From the beginning we have stated that the common thread of Sámi culture is the reindeer.
-It has strong symbolic and cultural importance and it is still at the core of Sámi livelihoods.
-Reindeer are at the centre of our existence and they unite Sámi everywhere.
+The common denominator in Sámi culture is the reindeer.
+It has strong symbolic importance and it is still core in our main industry.
+It unites Sámi everywhere.
 Reindeer herding makes us unique.
 There is no other livelihood like it anywhere else in the world.